Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Applications: Explanation of Real-World Scenarios

 \subsection{A Cognitive-Geometric Model of Social Identity Leadership}

 Humans are intrinsically social organisms who continuously exchange affective and behavioral cues, with mimicry occurring even in basic responses such as laughter or yawning \cite{hatfield1993emotional}.
 Because group membership historically conferred survival advantages—and because belongingness constitutes a fundamental human motivation \cite{baumeister1995need}—social exclusion elicits strong regulatory responses.
-Individuals who experience rejection tend to suppress markers of distinctiveness and exhibit heightened conformity as a means of restoring group acceptance \cite{williams2000cyberostracism}.
+Individuals who experience rejection tend to exhibit heightened conformity and behavioral attunement to the group as a means of restoring threatened belonging needs~\cite{williams2000cyberostracism, williams2007ostracism}.
 These well-documented processes underscore a general human tendency toward assimilation, norm adherence, and sensitivity to social evaluation.

 Such tendencies form the psychological basis for the emergence and maintenance of leadership.
 According to Social Identity Theory of Leadership \cite{hogg2001social}, leaders gain influence by (1) positioning themselves as highly prototypical of the group’s identity, a principle supported by extensive organizational research \cite{vanknippenberg2003social}.
 They further maintain authority by (2) reinforcing normative boundaries through the reward of conformity and the sanction of deviance, consistent with the well-established ``black sheep effect,'' in which in-group deviants are evaluated especially harshly \cite{marques1994blacksheep,jetten2004distinctiveness}.
 Finally, leaders consolidate cohesion by (3) accentuating contrasts with relevant out-groups—an identity-based strategy central to influential models of leadership and collective mobilization \cite{haslam2020new,escalas2005self}.
 Because individuals are predisposed to avoid deviance and align with perceived group norms, leaders who successfully define and regulate group identity can effectively stabilize and extend their authority.